Traveler Tips for Stress Management and Staying Well on the Road

 Take the word “business” out of “business travel” and what’s left?
 Travel.

-Whether you call it corporate travel, a work trip, or an offsite, business travel is still travel at its core—a powerful experience that brings people together and supercharges work performances.
-Yet despite its many benefits, travel can serve as a source of stress and anxiety, particularly after the disruption and changes created by COVID-19.
+Whether you call it corporate travel, a work trip, or an offsite, business travel is still travel at its core.
+This powerful experience brings people together and supercharges work performance.
+Yet despite its many benefits, travel can be a genuine source of stress and anxiety.
+Tight schedules, unfamiliar environments, and the mental strain of being “on” from the moment you leave home until you return can take a real toll on focus, energy, and overall well-being.

 Plan Ahead and Build in Extra Time

-Also, make note of your anxiety triggers and any steps you can take to prevent placing yourself in an uncomfortable situation.
-Prepare in advance with a worst case/best case scenario, knowing that the most realistic outcome will likely fall somewhere in between.
+Make note of your anxiety triggers and any steps you can take to prevent placing yourself in an uncomfortable situation.
+Prepare in advance with a worst-case/best-case scenario, knowing that the most realistic outcome will likely fall somewhere in between.

 Make Technology Work for You, Not Against You